-Styling products aren’t what they used to be, and, as with most things, they have moved on.
+Styling products aren’t what they used to be.

 That’s why I’ve chosen a light mist application for my styling range.

-Because successfully styling your hair is not just about what you put on your hair, how you put it on your hair is equally important.
+Because successfully styling your hair is not just about what you put on your hair.
+How you apply products to your hair is vital.

 Here’s what I mean.
 When applying styling products to fine hair, it’s easy to overload the hair.
 That’s why my styling range has a super-fine mist pump that enables you to get an even spread on the hair, and the lightness of application is perfect for fine hair types.

 I believe styling products should give control without restricting the natural movement of the hair.
+They should improve the condition of hair.
 That’s why I developed Styling Mist for Natural Hold and Volume.

 Perfect for fine hair, it delivers a natural-looking finish with volume whilst leaving the hair with plenty of movement.

-Here’s what the Beauty Bible had to say about my Styling Mist for Natural Hold and Volume,
+The Beauty Bible LOVE Styling Mist for Natural Hold and Volume.

 “We are never, ever short of recommendations for luscious 100% pure hair masks.
 There are more and more excellent natural shampoos around, too.
 But natural styling options?
 Rarer than hen’s teeth.
 Hats off, then, to Ogario London* for this lightweight styling mist, which makes for increased hold and volume while making your hair smell fresh, citrusy and downright gorgeous.
 (It’s infused with lemon zest.)